 (1) This regulation does not limit the advice or recommendations that the Board may give the Minister for the purposes of section 60C of the Act.

-(2) The Board must ensure that any advice or recommendation it gives the Minister for the purposes of section 60C of the Act is consistent with the AQF Implementation Handbook.
+(2) The Board must ensure that any advice or recommendation it gives the Minister for the purposes of section 60C of the Act is consistent with the AQF.

 (3) For the purposes of section 60C of the Act, the Board, in relation to a prescribed VET qualification, must give the Minister its advice and recommendations as to the class the qualification should be given under section 60C(3) of the Act.